Eczbek/xieite/docs/namespaces/math/parse.md

 &nbsp;

 ## Description
-Parses an number string in any radix.
+Parses a number string in any radix.
 Allows negative radices.
 Is case-sensitive.

 &nbsp;